Android App

 }

-4) Configure the Android NDK toolchain
+4. Configure the NDK toolchain

 export ANDROID_NDK_HOME="$HOME/Library/Android/sdk/ndk/$(ls $HOME/Library/Android/sdk/ndk | sort -V | tail -1)"